eerimoq/mqttools/README.rst

 Broker features:

 - Subscribe to and publish QoS level 0 topics.
-Wildcards (# and +) are not supported.

 - Session resume (or clean start support) for less initial communication.
 Session state storage in RAM.